 School can only administer medication that has been prescribed by the GP.
-If your child has been prescribed medication to be taken during the school day, you will have to sign a form at the school office to give your signed consent.
+If your child has been prescribed medication to be taken during the school day, (4 x a day) you will have to sign a form at the school office to give your signed consent.